FreeBSD manual

 -e Separate the name and the value of the variable(s) with `='.

-This is useful for producing output which can be fed back to the
+This is useful for producing output which can be fed back to

-specified, or a variable is being set.
+-n is specified, or a variable is being set.

-argument.
+command line argument.

 -F Print the format of the variable.
-This is additional information
+This is additional

-types such as clockinfo, timeval, and loadavg.
+useful with struct types such as clockinfo, timeval, and

 -h Format output for human, rather than machine, readability.

 -i Ignore unknown OIDs.
-The purpose is to make use of sysctl for
+The purpose is to make use of sysctl

-necessarily running exactly the same software) easier.
+which are necessarily running exactly the same software)

 compctl -K listsysctls sysctl